t-wataru/firefox-sidebar-dnd-tab/README.md

 # firefox-sidebar-dnd-tab
 test dnd tab into sidebar on firefox
-WIP